project-hadron/discovery-capability/docs/index.rst

 Project Hadron
 ==============

-**Project Hadron** is an open-source application framework for in-memory preprocessing and trained model predict, where data analysis, feature optimisation and supervised machine learning, require efficiency and speed within an ML lifecycle.
+**Project Hadron** is an open-source application framework for in-memory data preprocessing and model processing to prediction across a machine learning lifecycle.
 With :ref:`Apache Arrow<What is PyArrow?>` as its canonical, and a more directed use of Pandas, **Project Hadron** offers effective data management, extensive interoperability, improved memory management and hardware optimization.